spiral/docs/components/validation.md

 ]
 ```

-> You can only use simple rule definition form when you want to use default error message without any rule parameters (see below).
-Validator will perform automatic translation only for default error messages!
+> You can only use a simple rule definition form when you want to use a default error message without any rule parameters (see below).
+Validator performs an automatic translation only for default error messages!

 ### Rule parameters
-As mention in a previous paragraph complex form provides you ability not only to set custom error message but provide set of arguments to be passed into validation method, we can do that by listing needed arguments after rule name/function, let's try to use 'in_array' function for example:
+It was mentioned before that the complex form lets you set custom error message and provide a set of arguments to be passed into your validation method.
+We can perform that by listing the necessary arguments after the rule name/function.
+Let's try to use the 'in_array' function for example:

 ```php
 'rules' => [